duck8880/EE160/Lab12/Lab12.md

     ​

-    Essential files for this program: swap.c, swapbig.c, *the driver*, some *.h files*, swapbig.dat
+    Essential files for this program: swap.c, swapbig.c, *the driver for swapbig*, some *.h files*, swapbig.dat

     ​